alexyandy2016/fractal/readme.md

 #Fractal wrapper for Laravel 5#
-This is a package, or rather, an **opinionated/laravel-istic use case of the famous [league/fractal](https://github.com/thephpleague/fractal) package in Laravel 5 environment**.
+This is a package, or rather, an **opinionated/laravel-istic use case of the famous [league/fractal](https://github.com/thephpleague/fractal) package in Laravel 5.0/5.1 environment**.

 This project was started to fulfill a personal RESTful API service needs.
 In an initial attempt to evaluate various php API packages for Laravel, I found that the features of those packages providing are well excessive for my requirement.

 If your requirement is simple like mine, this is the right package.
 But if you need more delicate package, head over to [chiraggude/awesome-laravel](https://github.com/chiraggude/awesome-laravel#restful-apis) to find a right one.

-Using this package, I didn't want to sacrifice Laravel 5's recommended coding practices which I learned from the official documentation.
+Using this package, I didn't want to sacrifice Laravel 5's recommended coding practices which I learned from the field.
 And I wanted users of this project to be able to easily/freely handle/modify this package with the common knowledge/experience of Laravel 5, without having to require a package specific syntax/usage.
 And most importantly, I wanted he/she could build his/her API service quickly based on the examples provided.

 ---